Sumegh22/Learn-With-Sumegh/core-java-concepts/com.java01.oops.fundamentals/src/notes/oops-notes.md

 As stated earlier it is automatic process you do not have any control over it, but there could be certain operations or tasks that you would want to execute before your object is destroyed, you can put those operations in finalize

-### types of garbage collectors:

-**Serial Garbage Collector:** Suitable for small applications with low memory requirements.

-**Parallel Garbage Collector:** Also known as the throughput collector, it uses multiple threads to improve garbage collection performance for medium to large-sized applications.

-**Concurrent Mark-Sweep (CMS) Garbage Collector:** Designed for applications where low latency is crucial, it minimizes pauses by running most of its tasks concurrently with the application threads.

-**Garbage-First (G1) Garbage Collector:** Introduced in Java 7, it is a server-style garbage collector that aims to provide both low pause times and high throughput by dividing the heap into regions.

-Each garbage collector has its strengths and is suited for specific use cases, allowing developers to choose the one that best fits the application's requirements.

 ### Ways to garbage collect an object in Java

 In Java, objects are automatically garbage collected by the Java Virtual Machine (JVM) when they are no longer reachable.
 However, developers can influence or expedite garbage collection in several ways: